ugurcanvurgun/ugurcanvurgun.github.io/_pages/research.md

 - **Vurgun, U.**, Ji, Y., & Papafragou, A. (2022).
 Linguistic aspect constrains event apprehension.
 44th Annual Meeting of the Cognitive Science Society, Toronto, Canada.

 - **Vurgun, U.** (2020).
 Both locative alternation variants in Turkish are change-of-state predicates with ResultPs.
-4th Conference of Central Asian Language and Linguistics, Indiana University.
+Poster presented at the 4th Conference of Central Asian Language and Linguistics, Indiana University.

 - **Vurgun, U.** (2019).
 A lexical-typological approach explaining the limited existence of locative alternation in Turkish.
-4th Workshop on Turkic and Languages in Contact with Turkic (Tu+4), NYU.
+Poster presented at the 4th Workshop on Turkic and Languages in Contact with Turkic (Tu+4), NYU.

 ## **Fellowships and Awards**